mindcrypt/Cryptanalysis/README.md

-# Cryptanalysis
+# Cryptanalysis recopilation
-A big recopilation about crypto challenges &amp; solutions

-This is the first version of useful CTF tools cheat sheets.
-I'm planning to update them with new useful tools.
-Thanks to share for a good advice to add the links for tools.
-Here are the links to the tools from cheat sheets:
+This is a big recopilation of cryptanalisis tools/books/papers and crypto challenges/solutions.
+I'm planning to update it periodically.
+If you know some good information in this direction please ping me ;)